-Maastrichtian- to Oligocene-age sediments at Site 1260 consist of pelagic deep marine nannofossil chalks and oozes.
-Sedimentation rates vary from 4.3 m/m.y. in the Maastrichtian-upper Paleocene, 12.1 m/m.y. in the upper Paleocene-lower Eocene, ~20.5 m/m.y. in the middle Eocene, and ~6.7 m/m.y. in the upper Eocene.
-The succession is interrupted by several hiatuses-a upper Paleocene hiatus representing ~1 m.y., an ~1.5-m.y. hiatus at the lower/middle Eocene boundary, an upper-middle Eocene hiatus of ~5 m.y., and an lower Oligocene hiatus of ~2 m.y.
-These hiatuses may reflect periods of slow deposition and/ or erosion.
+Maastrichtian Maastrichtian to Oligocene aged Oligocene-age sediments at Site 1260 consist of pelagic deep marine nannofossil chalks and oozes.
+Sedimentation rates varied vary from 4.3 m/m.y. in the Maastrichtian through the Maastrichtian-late Paleocene, 12.1 m/m.y. in the late Paleocene to Paleoceneearly Eocene, ~20.5 m/m.y. in the middle Eocene, and ~6.7 m/m.y. in the late Eocene.
+The succession is interrupted by several hiatuses (1) hiatuses a late upper Paleocene hiatus of about representing ~1 m.y., (2) an ~1.5-5-m.y. hiatus at the earlylower/middle Eocene boundary, (3) a late an upper-middle [Author: middle-upper vs. upper-middle for consistency with others?]
+Eocene hiatus of ~5 m.y., and (4) an early-lower Oligocene hiatus of ~2 m.y.
+These hiatuses may reflect periods of slow deposition and/or erosion.